 The Student Consumer Information regulations of the United States Department of Education require campuses to provide specified information to prospective and current students, staff, and the general public.
 This information is updated as new information is available.
-Update: TRCoA is currently accredited by ACICS through December 31st, 2017.
-ACICS is no longer recognized by the Department of Education.
-TRCoA has been granted an 18 month provisional PPA to participate in Title IV Financial Aid from December, 2016.
-In the mean-time, TRCoA has initiated the accreditation process with ACCSC.
+TRCoA is currently accredited by ACCSC from July 2018 for three years.
+TRCoA has been granted a PPA to participate in Title IV Financial Aid.

 Family Educational Rights and Privacy Act of 1974, as amended ("FERPA"), sets out requirements designed to afford students certain rights with respect to their education records.
 In addition, it puts limits on what information TRCoA may disclose to third parties without receiving prior written consent from the student.
 Students have the right under FERPA to inspect and review their education records.
 A student who wishes to inspect and review their records should submit a written request to the Campus Director.
 The request should identify as precisely as possible the records the student wishes to inspect.
 If the requested records are subject to inspection and review by the student, arrangements for access will be made within a reasonable period of time (not to exceed 45 days after the request was made).
 The student will be notified of the time and place where the records may be inspected.
 The school will require the presence of a school official during the inspection and review of a student's records.
 Certain limitations exist on a student's right to inspect and review their own education records.
 Also, it should be noted that the term "education record" does not include certain types of records.